The Best Golfing Spots in East Lothian

 Gullane – 3 golf courses in 1

-Gullane is a village in East Lothian steeped in golf and Gullane Golf Club features three links courses, with Championship Course No 1 (1884) being the most challenging.
-Hole 7 is played from the top of Gullane Hill, where golfers are treated to a 360-degree panorama featuring some of the best golf courses in the world, the Lammermuir Hills to the South and the stunning, rugged coastline of the Firth of Forth to the North, East and West.
+Gullane is a village steeped in golf and Gullane Golf Club features three links courses, with Championship Course No 1 (1884) being the most challenging.
+Hole 7 is played from the top of Gullane Hill, where golfers are treated to a 360-degree panorama featuring some of the best golf courses in Scotland, the Lammermuir Hills to the South and the stunning, rugged coastline of the Firth of Forth to the North, East and West.
 It is regularly referred to as “one of the best views in golf”.
 The whole golf course winds up and down the dune, providing a wonderful selection of uphill and downhill tee shots and provides an excellent golfing challenge and taste of Scottish Links golf.
 The No 2 Course is cheaper and may be less punishing for golfers with a higher handicap.

 Kilspindie